Skip to content

 The Customer Conversation Advantage

 When a technician shows a customer an endoscope image of scored cylinder walls, carbon-fouled valves, or a cracked catalytic converter substrate, the service recommendation becomes a shared observation rather than a professional judgment the customer has to take on faith.
-Customers who see the evidence authorize repairs more readily, question the recommendation less, and trust the shop more.
+Authorization rates on high-value repairs are meaningfully higher when the customer has seen the condition directly.

 Conclusion